qlik-oss/core-grpc-postgres-connector/local-postgres.md

 sql SELECT rowID,Airport,City,Country,IATACode,ICAOCode,Latitude,Longitude,Altitude,TimeZone,DST,TZ, clock_timestamp() FROM airports ORDER BY Airport;
 ```

-Let´s use our declarative files to generate the app.
+Lets use our declarative files to generate the app.

 1. Run the command `corectl build` that will create the defined app, add our specified connector description (in the app), upload the defined script and do a reload.
 Finally corectl will save the app with the loaded data.
-2. To investigate the datamodel you can run `corectl catwalk` what will show the datamodel fetch from your QAE in a UI.
+2. To verify the structure of your datamodel you can run `corectl catwalk` that will show a graphical representation of the associations and tables in the app.